Author Inspires Hope

 “I thought Welfare Brat was amazing and well-written and can help and inspire people from all over,” noted one program participant.
 “I like how engaging the discussion was and I loved what Mary had to say.
 She was real and open and doesn’t sugarcoat life.”

-Groups have the opportunity to meet and visit with Childers, who today lives in New Hampshire and works as ombudsperson at Dartmouth College.
-Dr. Childers reads from Welfare Brat, speaks about her life and the process of writing, and signs copies of her book.
+Groups have the opportunity to meet and visit with Childers, who today lives in New Hampshire.
+Ms. Childers reads from Welfare Brat, speaks about her life and the process of writing, and signs copies of her book.
 Taking part in small and large discussion groups, participants have the opportunity to make connections between their lives, the book, and each other.
 By making connections between their lives and Mary's, participants are inspired and empowered to move toward their own personal, educational, and employment goals.

 “I learned that being on welfare isn’t what everyone thinks it is,” another participant said.
 “Bad things can happen, but at the end something good can come out of it.”

-Since 2007 (the book was published in 2006) VHC has offered ten Welfare Brat discussion programs that involved 51 community organizations in 19 communities statewide.
-Nearly 1,400 books have been distributed and read, and over 460 people have attended author events with Mary Childers.
+Since 2007 (the book was published in 2006) VHC has offered eleven Welfare Brat discussion programs that involved 73 community organizations in 23 communities statewide.
+Nearly 1,600 books have been distributed and read, and over 600 people have attended author events with Mary Childers.
 The programs have continued to draw robust participation, providing a forum where women and men can discuss the challenges poverty poses to families and children, and how they can rise above those challenges.
 Childers’s story shows that they can.

 Annotated list of recommended further reading to complement Welfare Brat